Halo-Lab/kickin/README.md

 ## Overview

-As template language we encourage to use JavaScript(**.11ty.js**) files.
-Though no one stops you to use other templating engines.
-It's your choice and we respect it.
+As template language we encourage using JavaScript(**.11ty.js**) files, though no one stops you to use other templating engines.
+It's your choice, and we respect it.

 ### Structure